Genetic factors of DAO Deficiency

-The genetic sequence of DAO enzyme is found in a fragment which is located on chromosome 7 (7q34-q36) of the human genome and is composed of 5 exons and 4 introns.
+The genetic sequence of the DAO enzyme in the human genome is found in a fragment located on chromosome 7 (7q34-q36) and is composed of 5 exons and 4 introns.

-“Natural food products are complex mixtures comprising chemical substances, many of which have not a defined role in human nutrition yet.
-Most substances without known nutritional function which exist in products that we normally use do not seem to have harmful effects, or they may be present in such small amounts that they do not represent any danger to human health.
-Nevertheless, in some circumstances these substances may have damaging effects that must be taken into account.
-Some known substances found in fermented foods are not toxic in normal subjects, but they may be when the subject consuming the food is under treatment with certain drugs that are able to modify their metabolism within the organism.”
+known role in human nutrition.
+Most of these substances with unknown nutritional function do not seem to have harmful effects, or are present in such small quantities that does not represent any health hazard.
+But in some circumstances, they may exert harmful effects that need to be considered.
+Some known substances in fermented foods are not toxic in normal subjects, but may be toxic when the person who eats it is undergoing treatment with certain drugs capable of modifying their metabolism”.

-– 1981, Francisco Grande Covián, spanish doctor and researcher.
-His main work was in the area of nutrition and biochemistry, and was the founder and first president of the Spanish Society of Nutrition.
+– 1981, Francisco Grande Covián, Spanish physician and researcher.
+His main work was in the area of nutrition and biochemistry, being the founder and first president of the Spanish Society of Nutrition.

-In pathologies such as migraine, an effect of the consumption of these drugs may be the chronification of symptoms, as most drugs prescribed to palliate the effects of the illness are DAO inhibitors or endogenous histamine-releasing drugs.
+In pathologies such as migraine, those treatments can cause chronic symptoms, as many of the drugs prescribed to alleviate the effects of migraine of the disease are DAO inhibitors or endogenous histamine releasers.

 Phatological factors of DAO deficiency

-DAO Deficiency seems to be more prevalent in population with inflammatory bowel diseases.
+DAO Deficiency appears to be more prevalent in the inflammatory bowel disease population.

-Ulcerative colitis and Crohn disease, pathologies that cause DAO Deficiency, are always monitored when developing any clinical study related to endogenous histamine accumulation.
-Normally, when distributing patients in controls and patients with DAO Deficiency, those subjects with inflammatory bowel diseases are usually excluded.
+Ulcerative colitis and Crohn’s disease, pathologies that trigger DAO Deficiency, are always controlled for in any clinical study related to the accumulation of exogenous histamine.
+Normally, when allocating control groups and patients with DAO Deficiency, individuals with inflammatory bowel diseases are excluded.

-DAO Deficiency has also been demonstrated in postoperative bowel, also seen after chemotherapy treatments.
-Diamine Oxidase is mainly located in the small bowel and if the mucosa decreases, so does the enzyme production area.
+DAO Deficiency has also been observed in the postoperative period following intestinal surgery, as well as after chemotherapy treatments.
+Diamine oxidase is mainly found in the intestine, therefore, if the mucosa is reduced or affected, the production area of the enzyme decreases.

-In Crohn’s disease (CD) patients, where DAO activity in the intestinal bowel is reduced by 50% regarding healthy population, a higher recurrence rate of the disease has been observed after surgery (mainly in those with low enzyme activity).
-Therefore, DAO could be a useful marker to foresee recurrence risks or complications in CD.
+In patients with Crohn’s disease (CD), where DAO activity in the intestinal mucosa is approximately 50% lower when compared to the healthy population, a higher rate of disease recurrence has been observed after surgery (especially in those with low enzyme activity).
+Therefore, DAO could be a useful marker to predict the risk of recurrence or complications in CD.